tony9321/realtime_c-/CPU/Note on CPU.md

 ```
 w/out `alignas(64)`, both `c1` and `c2` might sit in one line.
 When thread 1 updates `c1.x`, it invalidates thread 2’s cache line for `c2.x`, causing massive slowdowns — called `false sharing`

-`Temporal locality` is like when I use this once I might use it again soon
+`Temporal locality` is when I use this once I might use it again soon

 ## SIMD(Single Instruction, Multiple Data)
-Replying more on compiler instead of our code
+Relying more on compiler instead of our code
 CPU instructions that operate on many numbers at once (like add 4 floats at once)
 `_mm_add_ps` or compiler vectorization(`-O3, -march=native`)
 ```cpp